thussainn/HELM_SE/README.md

 For more details about the MATLAB and python setup, kindly consult to ReadMe files in the corresponding folders.

 ## Note
-We are working on python scripts to be made available and will upload them to the repository once the scripts are ready.
+We are working on python scripts and will upload to the repository once the scripts are ready.

 # Citing